hyperledger/besu/docs/Using-Pantheon/RPC-PubSub.md

 #### Pending Transactions

-Use the `newPendingTransactions` parameter with `eth_subscribe` to be notified of new pending transactions of which your node is aware.
+Use the `newPendingTransactions` parameter with `eth_subscribe` to be notified of pending transactions added to the transaction pool for the node.

 The pending transactions subscription returns the transaction hashes of the pending transactions.